Amazon Marketplace

 ASN is a notification that sellers provide to Amazon before a shipment arrives at a fulfillment center.
 It contains information such as tracking numbers, contents, and expected arrival date.
 Timely ASN is important for efficient warehouse management and reduces delays.

-Open term pageASP
+Open glossary pageASP

 Average Selling Price - Durchschnittlicher Verkaufspreis